Insights

 • Another advantage of this account is that you do not need the RRSP/RRIF contribution room to make a transfer from your FHSA.

-• You must be able to show that you have not owned a home now four years prior to opening the account.
+• You must be able to show that you have not owned a home in the calendar year that you opened the account, or anytime in the four calendar years prior to opening the account.
+Additionally, you cannot have lived in (as your principal place of residence) a house owned by your spouse or common-law partner during the same time period.

 • You are only able to make withdrawals for one property in your lifetime.